 For the production of high-tech materials, components and products for which ultra-thin layers with an extremely uniform and defined layer thickness are required, including on large and structured surfaces, atomic layer deposition is often the technology of choice.
 With our hybrid spatial ALD facility, atomic layer deposition processes can be combined in high rate with other coating and activation processes.
 This cutting-edge technology in the field of modern manufacturing processes and automation enables us to deposit thin layers homogeneously and with high conformity on the most varied components.

 Atomic layer deposition is a modified process of chemical vapor deposition.
 The characteristics of the process are two successive self-limiting surface reactions, so that extremely thin, low-defect and extremely homogeneous layers can be deposited.
 A key advantage is the precise control of layer thickness and material composition for three-dimensional, complex geometric or structured substrates, resulting in highly conformal and uniform layers.

 The Fraunhofer IST offers customers from industry and research application-specific and flexible solutions.
-Our services in the field of conformal coatings range from process development for thermal ALD coating systems to the development of customized functional coatings on complex geometric substrates as well as particle materials.
+Our services in the field of conformal coatings range from process development for thermal ALD coating systems to the development of customized functional coatings on particle materials and complex geometric substrates for optics, applications in medical and pharmaceutical industries as well as the energy materials development.

 The Beneq TFS 500 is a coating system based on thermal atomic layer deposition for research and development and batch production for the production of homogeneous and uniform single layers as well as nanolaminate systems.
 The focus is on the deposition of metal oxides (e.g. Al2O3, TiO2, ZnO, SnO2, Nb2O5, SiO2) for application as optical functional layers, barrier layers, battery material functionalization, particle and textile coatings.